lala-data/cmustudent-repository/govtdebt.md

 Grid of Line charts and Columnar chart provided better visualization fom my perspective.
 I also like scatter plot with slider.
 It gave me perspective on how the coutries are doing every year.
 Also tried line chart with highlight which gave a time series view.

+Out of all charts I preferred Columnar chart to be better visualization for the dataset provided.